A. What is a University General Petition?

 There are three types of General Petitions:

-2) General Petition for Extenuating Circumstances (Discrimination or Harassment reason for Withdrawal)
+2) General Petition for Extenuating Circumstances - Sexual Harassment or Discrimination (Title IX),

 3) General Petition (all other requests.)